friends-of-presta/security-advisories/_posts/2023-09-04-deserialization-untrusted-data-CWE-502-part2.md

 1. Firstly, the hacker should upload a static file like an image, a PDF, ... that content a malicious payload.

-PrestaShop core `ImageManager::validateUpload` class cannot filter this kind of fake "phar" espacially iamges.
-The upload of a phar as image in product page removed the payload (by resizing it), but not in CMS page WYSIWYG.
+PrestaShop core `ImageManager::validateUpload` class cannot filter this kind of fake "phar" especially images.
+The upload of a phar as an image on the product page removed the payload (by resizing it), but not in the CMS page WYSIWYG.

 We could classify this vulnerability as [CWE-646](https://cwe.mitre.org/data/definitions/646.html), but this weakness can only be exploited with a second weakness.